-- The area operated on will swell reaching a maximum in two days.
-Swelling and discoloration around the eye may occur.
-The application of a moist warm towel will help eliminate the discoloration quicker.
-The towel should be applied continuously for as long as tolerable beginning 36 hours after surgery (remember ice packs are used for the first 36 hours only.)
+- The area operated on will swell, reaching a maximum in two days.
+Swelling and discoloration around the eyes may occur.
+The application of a moist warm towel will help eliminate the discoloration.
+The towel should be applied continuously for as long as is tolerable, beginning 48 hours after surgery.
+(Remember: ice packs are used for the first 48 hours only).

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.

 - If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline.
 There may be a slight elevation of temperature for 24-48 hours.
 If your temperature continues to rise, notify our office.

 Bite down firmly on the gauze packs that have been placed over the surgical areas, making sure they remain in place.
 Do not change them for the first hour unless the bleeding is not controlled.
 If active bleeding persists, place enough new gauze to obtain pressure over the surgical site for another 60 minutes.
 The gauze may then be changed every 45 to 60 minutes until bleeding has stopped or slowed.

 Swelling should be expected and can be minimized by using a cold pack, ice bag or a bag of frozen peas wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
 This should be applied twenty minutes on and forty minutes off during the first 48 hours after surgery.
 After using a cold pack for the first 48 hours, you should apply warm compresses to the skin over the area of swelling (hot water bottles, heating pad or hot moist towels) for 20 minutes on and 40 minutes off to help soothe tender areas.
 This will also help decrease swelling and stiffness.